TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-GIN/readme.md

 ```
 go version
 ```
-You will screen shown in below:
+You will see similar screen shown in below:

 ![Go Installation Version](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/blob/main/images/go-version.png)

+It will return GO installed Version in my case it is  `go1.15.6`

 ## Create New Project